Main Courthouse Tour Information

 • Tours are only conducted at the Main Courthouse.

 • Groups must arrive at least 15 minutes before the start of the tour to allow enough time to pass through security.
-The tour guide(s) will meet the group in the lobby.

 • All electronic devices must be turned off during court observations.